ericvc/Bayesian-NLME-Models/README.md

 model parameters will correspond to important locations along the support axis where the midpoint or other key features of a logistic curve occur.
-Pinheiro and Bates (2000) also show that these models can be easily extended to incorporate hierachical data structures.
+Pinheiro and Bates (2000) also show that these models can be easily extended to incorporate hierarchical data structures.
 For these reasons, I generally prefer NLME models over non-parametric methods for fitting nonlinear curves, such as splines or generalized additive models.

 In the past, a major drawback of NLMEs was that they could be difficult to fit using maximum likelihood or related optimization methods due to